Projects

 Sustainable Catering Tender

-UM is currently preparing a new university-wide catering tender with sustainability at its core.
-The aim is to significantly reduce the environmental footprint of campus food services while improving health and inclusivity.
-This includes offering more plant-based options, reducing food waste, sourcing responsibly, and improving transparency.
+UM is currently preparing a new university-wide catering tender with sustainability at its heart.
+The aim is to significantly reduce the environmental footprint of campus food services while promoting health and customer satisfaction.
+This includes lowering the consumption of animal -based foods, reducing food waste, sourcing responsibly, and improving transparency.
 The tender process involves input from students, staff and sustainability experts to ensure alignment with UM’s climate and circularity ambitions.
-Implementation is planned for 2026.
+The new contract is planned to start mid-2026.

 Education Grant